mayanks888/CenterTrack/README.md

 # Tracking Objects as Points
-# Modified centrack to for multitasking nerwork
+# Modified centerTrack to for multitasking nerwork

 Simultaneous object detection and tracking using center points:
 ![](readme/fig2.png)